 Don't Waste It!: Waste Management Strategy 2018-28 Provides the blueprint for how Council and the community will work together to create a more sustainable future for Port Phillip, through the way we manage our waste.
 It outlines how we can manage our waste better right now through education and changes in how we think about waste, whilst we create new ways of managing waste in the future utilising advanced waste technologies.
 Funding is allocated to implement waste initiatives identified in the strategy, resources to coordinate strategy monitoring and education delivery and municipal wide litter bin renewal.
 2020/21 2021/22 2022/23 2023/24 \$1,1750,000 \$1,291,000 \$730,000 \$730,000 Climate Adaptation Plan 2010 (to be revised in 2019) Targets Council operations and policy in the areas of built form, public space, coastal management and protection, drainage and flooding management, managing heat stress and heat island effects, and supporting local emergency management.
 It is a key plan to guide change in some vital Council operational areas, to progressively develop a more climate adept city.
 Funding is allocated to implement a Sustainable City Community Action Plan and respond to progress Council's efforts to reduce the impact of flooding and improve water quality in the Elster Creek Catchment.
-2020/21 2021/22 2022/23 2023/24 \$215,000 \$130,000 \$60,000 \$950,000 Foreshore and Hinterland Vegetation Management Plan 2015 Provides guidance for the future use, development and management of the Port Phillip foreshore.
-Funding is allocated for ongoing investment in upgrading the foreshore including vegetation projects.
-2020/21 2021/22 2022/23 2023/24 \$0 \$150,000 \$150,000 \$150,000 Greenhouse Plan 2011 (to be revised in 2019) Assists Council to address emissions reduction actions in greenhouse gas emissions, urban design and development, transport, zero waste, purchasing and procurement, and climate change.
-Funding is allocated for investing in energy efficiency measures in Council buildings and upgrading our street lighting with energy efficient lights.
-2020/21 2021/22 2022/23 2023/24 \$240,000 \$988,000 \$2,018,000 \$350,000 Greening Port Phillip, An Urban Forest Approach 2010 Supports a healthy and diverse urban forest that uses innovative greening solutions to enhance the community's daily experience, ensuring environmental, economic, cultural and social sustainability for future generations.
-Funding is allocated for street tree and park tree improvement programs.
-2020/21 2021/22 2022/23 2023/24 \$440,000 \$740,000 \$740,000 \$640,000 Open Space Water Management Plan Reflects the principles of the Water Plan 2010 and creates an implementation framework from which actions can be developed and prioritised.
-Funding is for implementing irrigation upgrades to key sports fields and parks to optimise water use.
-2020/21 2021/22 2022/23 2023/24 \$50,000 \$350,000 \$350,000 \$350,000 Sustainable Design Strategy 2013 Sets out how Council will achieve sustainable design outcomes through the planning scheme and incorporate design standards for Council buildings and provides an assessment framework that directly supports the present through the Design (EED) Local Planning Policy.
-This strategy is delivered primarily through the budgets and activity of the City planning and urban design as oposed Amendn nent C97
+2020/21 2021/22 2022/23 2023/24 \$215,000 \$130,000 \$60,000 \$950,000 Foreshore and Hinterland 2020/21 \$0 Vegetation Provides guidance for the future use, development and management of the Port Phillip foreshore.
+2021/22 \$150,000 Management Plan Funding is allocated for ongoing investment in upgrading the foreshore including vegetation projects.
+2022/23 \$150,000 2015 2023/24 \$150,000 Greenhouse Plan Assists Council to address emissions reduction actions in greenhouse gas emissions, urban design 2020/21 \$240,000 2011 (to be and development, transport, zero waste, purchasing and procurement, and climate change.
+2021/22 \$988,000 revised in 2019) Funding is allocated for investing in energy efficiency measures in Council buildings and upgrading our 2022/23 \$2,018,000 revised in 2019) street lighting with energy efficient lights.
+2023/24 \$350,000 Greening Port Supports a healthy and diverse urban forest that uses innovative greening solutions to enhance the 2020/21 \$440,000 Phillip, An Urban community's daily experience, ensuring environmental, economic, cultural and social sustainability for 2021/22 \$740,000 Forest Approach future generations.
+2022/23 \$740,000 2010 Funding is allocated for street tree and park tree improvement programs.
+2023/24 \$640,000 Open Space Peffects the principles of the Water Plan 2010 and greates on implementation framework from which 2020/21 \$50,000 Open Space Water Reflects the principles of the Water Plan 2010 and creates an implementation framework from which actions can be developed and prioritised.
+2021/22 \$350,000 2022/23 \$350,000 Management Plan Funding is for implementing irrigation upgrades to key sports fields and parks to optimise water use.
+2023/24 \$350,000 Sustainable Sets out how Council will achieve sustainable design outcomes through the planning scheme and incorpora ates best practice e sustainability Design Strategy design standards for Council buildings and provides an assessment framework that directly supports the pr oposed Amendm ient C97 2013 Environmentally Efficient Design (EED) Local Planning Policy.
+2013 This strategy is delivered primarily through the budgets and activity of the City planning and urban design a nd Sustainability services.